After a varicocele embolisation

 Do

-• arrange for an adult to collect you from the hospital and stay with you for 24 hours
+• Arrange for a responsible adult to collect you from the hospital and stay with you for 24 hours.

-• take simple painkillers like paracetamol if you have any discomfort after the procedure
+• Take your usual pain medicine like paracetamol if you have any discomfort and follow the instructions on the packet.

-• avoid any exercise that involves a lot of effort or energy, or heavy lifting, for 48 hours after the procedure
+• Avoid any exercise that involves a lot of effort or energy, or heavy lifting, for 48 hours (2 days) after the procedure.

 Don't

-• do not use public transport in case you feel unwell
+• Do not use public transport to travel home after the procedure in case you feel unwell.

-• do not drive for 24 hours after the procedure and not until you feel that this is safe
+• Do not drive for 48 hours after the procedure and not until you feel that it is safe.
+This gives the puncture site where we put in the catheter during the procedure time to heal.

 A list of sources is available on request.